ietf-rats/draft-birkholz-rats-daa/draft-birkholz-rats-daa.md

 # Terminology

 This document uses the following set of terms, roles, and concepts as defined in {{-RATS}}:
-Attester, Verifier, Relying Party, Conceptual Message, Evidence, Attestation Result, Attesting Environment
+Attester, Verifier, Relying Party, Conceptual Message, Evidence, Attestation Result, Attesting Environment.
+The role of Endorser, also defined in this document needs to be adapted and details are given below.

-Additionally, this document uses and augments the following concepts and information elements as defined in {{-models}}:
+Additionally, this document uses and adapts, as necessary, the following concepts and information elements as defined in {{-models}}:
 Attester Identity, Authentication Secret, Authentication Secret ID

 A PKIX Certificate is an X.509v3 format certificate as specified by {{RFC5280}}.